 In all cases not excepted or exempted by Article VII of the California Constitution, the appointing power must fill positions by appointment, including cases of transfers, reinstatements, promotions, and demotions in strict accordance with the Civil Service Act and Board rules.
 (Gov. Code, § 19050.)
 The hiring process for eligible candidates chosen for job interviews shall be competitive and be designed and administered to hire candidates who will be successful.
 (Cal.
 Code Regs., tit.
 2, § 250, subd. (b).)
 Interviews shall be conducted using job-related criteria.
 (Ibid.)
 Persons selected for appointment shall satisfy the minimum qualifications of the classification to which he or she is appointed or have previously passed probation and achieved permanent status in that same classification.
 (Cal.
 Code Regs., tit.
 2, § 250, subd. (d).)
-While persons selected for appointment may meet some or most of the preferred or desirable qualifications.
+While persons selected for appointment may meet some or most of the preferred or desirable qualifications, they are not required to meet all the preferred or desirable qualifications.
 (Ibid.)
 This section does not apply to intra-agency job reassignments.
 (Cal.
 Code Regs., tit.
 2, § 250, subd. (e).)